I Wanna Be Your Slave: Commercial performance

 The song reached number one in Finland and Slovakia, and also reached the top 10 in the band's native country of Italy as well as in Austria, Czech Republic, Denmark, Germany, Greece, Ireland, Lithuania, Netherlands, New Zealand, Norway, Sweden and Switzerland.
 By 15 June 2021, the song was streamed 5.8 million times in the UK across both audio and video plays, and more than 61 million times on Spotify.
 On 21 June, the song became the band's second song to reach top 10 of the Billboard Global Excl.
-U.S. chart.
+U.S. chart, later peaking at number 8.
 It topped the Billboard's US Hot Hard Rock Songs chart week of 26 June 2021.

-The song was certified triple platinum in Italy, double platinum in Austria and Sweden, platinum in Australia, Canada, Germany, Greece, Norway, Poland, Portugal and the United Kingdom, and gold in Denmark, France, Spain and the United States.